yimingzenmedi/homepage/README.md

 *v2.0.0*<br><br>
 Homemade homepage : )

 Navigation website mainly implemented by Vue.js and .NET.
 This is the version 2.0.0 with a server program.
 Users can login and synchronize their added sites.
+Try me **[HERE](https://homepageweb20190914024555.azurewebsites.net/)**!
 <br>All the background pictures are from [wallpapercave](https://wallpapercave.com/).

 ----------------------------------------

+## What's new

+Added a server program written in C# .NET.
+Users can create accounts to synchronize their saved sites at anywhere.
 ## Functions

 ### 1. Search